As a professional, freelance copywriter, one of my specialties is corporate blog writing.

 Oh, the trials and disappointments of the freelance copywriting life.

 Since then I’ve acquired other corporate clients that gladly pay my rate to write their corporate blogs.
-And it raises the question: Why pay a freelance copywriter like me for your corporate blog when a blog writing service is so much cheaper?
+And it raises the question: Why pay a freelance copywriter for your corporate blog when a blog writing service is so much cheaper?

 Your blog article should include 3% to 5% of the keywords you’re interested in along with F2 tags those spiders will pick up to rank your corporation higher in the search engine page results.